sorengoyal/python-course/Labs/Lab 3/Readme.md

 ## Sets
 1. Construct a set out of the list `[2,3,5,7,11,13]`.
 2. Construct a set out of the letters of the string - `'python'`0
 3. How would check if ‘silent’ is an anagram of ‘listen’ ?
-(Do not use loops, just use inbuilt python functions)
+(Do not use loops)
 4. Find the number of unique letters in the word ‘mississippi’ ?

 ## Files and Lists
 Given a list -
 ```python
 names = ['melon', 'mango', 'banana', 'apple']
 ```